ResearchSoftwareCulham/ResearchSoftwareCulham.github.io/_posts/2021-04-13-working-with-legacy-code.md

 There is some debate about what exactly constitutes “legacy code”, but it is generally older code which is difficult to maintain.
 We expand below on what makes code difficult to maintain and suggest a general approach to improving it.

 ## What makes code difficult to maintain?
-There are many articles written about software best practices and how to make code easier to maintain.
 Example features of legacy code include:
 - “Brittleness” - tiny modifications can have a disastrous impact in totally unexpected places.
 - A history of taking shortcuts and quick fixes
 - A lack of modern tools (e.g. testing frameworks, containerisation, CI)